zoneranasir/23SCS3810/activity_27_blog/README.md

 // list all posts from 'Morbid Mojito' that had less than 3 likes

 // list all posts from 'Morbid Mojito' that had less than 3 likes or didn't have any likes at all

+// list all posts that have the word 'you' in its content
+// hint: use the $regex query operator

+// list all posts of an author whose name ends with the letter 'o' or 'O'
+// hint: use the $regex query operator

+// list all posts that have the tag 'optimist'
+// hint: search the documentation for how to “query an array”

+// list all posts that have the tags 'optimist' and 'life'
+// hint: you might want to try the $all query operator or just use the $and query operator

+// list all posts that have the tags 'optimist' or 'life'
+// hint: use the $or query operator

+// list all posts that do not have the tag 'age'
+// hint: use the $nin query operator

+// list all posts that only have one tag
+// hint: use the $size query operator
 ```